 “I am exploring the changing meanings and practices of care work, paid work, and domestic consumption for women and men.
 This research will increase scholarly and popular understandings of gender equalities and gender differences in paid and unpaid work and contribute to effective policies and community programs for Canadians who have caregiving responsibilities.”

 CRC in in Neuromuscular Mechanics and Ergonomics.
 He examines how the brain and nervous system interact with the mechanics of hand, arm, shoulder and neck muscles as we perform a variety of tasks.
 He is in the process of building a laboratory that will evaluate the physical demands associated with a variety of jobs.
 His lab will simulate workplace tasks using motion capture technologies, virtual reality and robotics.

-Tier 1 CRC in Biocatalysis (biological methods of manufacturing), arrived in 2003 from the University of Florida.
+Tier 1 CRC in Organic Synthesis and Biocatalysis (biological methods of manufacturing), arrived in 2003 from the University of Florida.
 “I do research on new pain and cancer medicines, research in green chemistry and natural product synthesis.”
 His work includes developing processes to manufacture medicinal agents for pain control and alcohol and drug addiction.

 CRC in Bone and Muscle Development, arrived in 2011 from the University of Toronto.
 She came to train Canada’s future leaders in health-related fields and to foster partnerships between the university and industry.

 “I study how dietary strategies, using a combination of healthful foods or supplements, may be used to help prevent debilitating fragility fractures resulting from osteoporosis.”